 Tanner Demling: 2016

 The seventh annual Bourbon & Bowties event honored Tanner Demling, who was born with a rare congenital heart defect.
 After undergoing surgery at Norton Children’s Hospital as an infant, Tanner’s heart showed no signs of stress until he went into sudden cardiac arrest during a lacrosse practice in 2014.
 His coach and a nurse from Norton Children’s Medical Center performed lifesaving CPR.
 Tanner has made a remarkable recovery and now has a defibrillator implanted in his chest.
 He currently is a college student, runs his own blog and serves as an assistant coach for Kammerer Middle School’s lacrosse team.

 Mason Christensen: 2017

 The eighth annual Bourbon & Bowties event honored Mason Christensen, who has Type 1 diabetes.
-Mason receives the specialized care he needs at the Wendy Novak Diabetes Center in conjunction with Norton Children’s Hospital and the University of Louisville.
+Mason receives the expert care he needs at the Wendy Novak Diabetes Center in conjunction with Norton Children’s Hospital and the University of Louisville.
 While Mason appears healthy on the outside, his body is always fighting to maintain balance on the inside.
 Mason does not let his diabetes slow him down.
-He is a student at Trinity High School and is an avid sports enthusiast who plays basketball and enjoys snow skiing, fishing, scuba diving and boating.
+He is a student at Trinity High School and an avid sports enthusiast who plays basketball and enjoys snow skiing, fishing, scuba diving and boating.
 Mason and his family are working to advocate for additional care and research so kids like Mason can stay active on the playing field and live healthy lives.
 They have established the Christensen Family Diabetes Sports and Activity Program at Norton Children’s Hospital to help fulfill this mission.